 I often hear beginner surfers talk about how tired they feel after going surfing for the first time.
 I was talking to a young surfer at work and I was asked the question, “How many calories will I burn surfing and will it help me lose weight?”

-So, I did some some research to help provide some background information for this post.
+So, I did some some research to help answer the questions and provide background information for this post.

-Although surfing isn’t the most effective sport for weight loss, it is a fun activity that promotes healthy habits.
+Surfing is a great sport for weight loss because it is a fun, social activity that takes place in the ocean and promotes healthy habits.
 Surfing is a lifestyle sport that helps individuals develop strength, flexibility and an appreciation for nature, all while burning 200-400 calories per hour.

 Whatever your goals, the simplest way to achieve success it to start taking small steps in the direction that you want to go!